CTSRD-CHERI/morello-early-performance-results/src/headline-results/initial-measured-performance.md

 ## Result on improved Morello microarchitecture on FPGA

-Using a modified FPGA implementation of Morello developed after chip tapeout, to work around a costly microarchitectural data-dependent exception check, which had been highlighted by performance counter results from dynamic workloads, we were able to achieve a **7.40% geometric mean overhead for the training workload of SPECint 2006 with "pure capability" code generation, with the Benchmark ABI, on an incrementally modified Morello design**.
+Using modified FPGA implementations of Morello developed after chip tapeout, to work around a costly microarchitectural data-dependent exception check and store queue pressure, which had been highlighted by performance counter results from dynamic workloads, we were able to achieve **7.40% (solely working around the data-dependent check) and 5.70% (working around both the data-dependent check and increasing the store queue size) geometric mean overheads for the training workload of SPECint 2006 with "pure capability" code generation, with the Benchmark ABI, on incrementally modified Morello designs**.
-Analysis of the exception delivery issue suggests that more recent (post-Neoverse N1) microarchitectures already contain the changed behavior required to enable this optimization such that this roughly 51% of the overhead seen on the original Morello design (i.e., without the data-dependency fix) could be decreased or eliminated.
+Analysis of the exception delivery issue suggests that more recent (post-Neoverse N1) microarchitectures already contain the changed behavior required to enable the data-dependence optimization such that this roughly 51% of the overhead seen on the original Morello design (i.e., without the data-dependency fix) could be decreased or eliminated.
+Store queue sizes in the original Morello design were not re-tuned in the presence of wider capabilities and were left tuned for baseline aarch64 workloads, but a future optimized design would take such increased pressure into consideration.
+Expanding the Morello store queues achieves a further roughly 23% reduction in overhead relative to the modified design with the data-dependency fix.

 ## Modeled result using P128 on improved Morello microarchitecture on FPGA